Mugen-Houyou/Codeground-Backend/README.md

 ### Sample WebRTC Frontend

 A minimal HTML page is provided at `/static/webrtc_test.html` to try out the signaling endpoint.
 Open this page in multiple browsers and join the same room to establish a video chat.
 The page now supports more than two participants by opening a separate peer connection for each remote user.
+Media is obtained before connecting to the WebSocket for more reliable negotiation.
 The script automatically chooses `ws://` or `wss://` based on whether the page is served over HTTP or HTTPS.
+When a participant disconnects a `leave` message is broadcast so others can clean up the peer connection.